Concubinage: Characteristics

 Forms of concubinage have existed in all cultures, though the prevalence of the practice and the rights and expectations of the persons involved have varied considerably, as have the rights of the offspring born from such relationships, a concubine's legal and social status, their role within a household and society's perceptions of the institution.
 A relationship of concubinage could take place voluntarily, with the parties involved agreeing not to enter into marriage, or involuntarily (i.e. through slavery).
 In slave-owning societies, most concubines were slaves, also called "slave-concubines".
 This institutionalization of concubinage with female slaves dates back to Babylonian times, and has been practiced in patriarchal cultures throughout history.
 Whatever the status and rights of the persons involved, they were typically inferior to those of a legitimate spouse, often with the rights of inheritance being limited or excluded.

 Concubinage and marriage are often regarded as similar but mutually exclusive.
 In the past, a couple may not have been able to marry because of differences in social class, ethnicity or religion, or a man might want to avoid the legal and financial complications of marriage.
 Practical impediments or social disincentives for a couple to marry could include differences in social rank status, an existing marriage and laws against bigamy, religious or professional prohibitions, or a lack of recognition by the appropriate authorities.

 The concubine in a concubinage tended to have a lower social status than the married party or home owner, and this was often the reason why concubinage was preferred to marriage.
 A concubine could be an "alien" in a society that did not recognize marriages between foreigners and citizens.
 Alternatively, they might be a slave, or person from a poor family interested in a union with a man from the nobility.

 In other cases, some social groups were forbidden to marry, such as Roman soldiers, and concubinage served as a viable alternative to marriage.

-In polygynous situations, the number of concubines there were permitted within an individual concubinage arrangement has varied greatly.
-In Roman Law, where monogamy was expected, the relationship was identical (and alternative) to marriage except for the lack of marital affection from both or one of the parties, which conferred rights related to property, inheritance and social rank.
+In polygynous situations, the number of concubines that were permitted within an individual concubinage arrangement has varied greatly.
+In Roman law, where monogamy was expected, the relationship was identical (and alternative) to marriage except for the lack of marital affection from both or one of the parties, which conferred rights related to property, inheritance and social rank.
 By contrast, in parts of Asia and the Middle East, powerful men kept as many concubines as they could financially support.
 Some royal households had thousands of concubines.
 In such cases concubinage served as a status symbol and for the production of sons.
 In societies that accepted polygyny, there were advantages to having a concubine over a mistress, as children from a concubine were legitimate, while children from a mistress would be considered "bastards".

 Categorization

-Scholars have made attempts to categorize various patterns of concubinage practiced in the world.
+Scholars have made attempts to categorize patterns of concubinage practiced in the world.

 The International Encyclopedia of Anthropology gives four distinct forms of concubinage: